rfdickerson/coloom/specification.md

 - `Column Names and Data Types` (variable length): A list of column names and their corresponding data types.
 - `Number of Rows` (8 bytes): A 64-bit integer representing the number of rows in the table.
 - `Compression Method` (variable length): A string representing the compression method used (e.g., "Snappy").
+- `Primary Key` (variable length): The name of the primary key column.

 ### Column Data